-Each day brings new adventures but for a typical day we rise at 6:00 am and we eat breakfast at 7:30 am.
+Each day brings new adventures but for a typical day we rise at 6:00 am and we eat breakfast at 8:00 am.
 Scheduled morning activities are rotated by groups but each group will be able to participate in each of the scheduled activities throughout the week.
 Boating, fishing, archery, hay less hayride, crafts and much more.
-Lunch is served at 12:00 pm followed by a much needed flat time and then to be refreshed with swim time.
+Lunch is served at 12:00 pm followed by a much needed flat time and then to be refreshed with swim time during summer camp.
 Dinner is served at 5:30 and after dinner there is always a group activity.
 Group activities could include: games, music concerts, skit night and the famous Special Camp Dance Night.
 We end the evening with a bedtime snack and lights out at 9:00.

 What is the camper to counselor ratio?

 We strive for a ratio of 1 counselor per 2 campers.